 Interestingly, recent research has indicated dysfunctional microglia may contribute to the pathological translocation of TDP-43 from the nucleus to the cytoplasm.
-Using a transgenic zebrafish model, which co-expresses green fluorescent protein-tagged TDP-43 and microglia which express mCherry, Svahn et al.107 visualised the nucleocytoplasmic transmission of TDP-43 and microglial dynamics in-vivo.
+Using a transgenic zebrafish model, which co-expresses green fluorescent protein-tagged TDP-43 and microglia which express mCherry, Svahn et al.107 visualised the nucleocytoplasmic transmission of TDP-43 and microglial dynamics in vivo.
 After initiating neuronal death by ultraviolet light, microglia rapidly approached and phagocytosed damaged neuronal somata as well as TDP-43 granules in the nucleus.
 Microglia were then depleted using a morpholino targeted at the macrophage transcription factor, PU.1.
 Ultraviolet light treatment in the absence of functional microglia resulted in the translocation of TDP-43 from the nucleus to the cytoplasm, a key feature of MND pathobiology.
 This quite artificial model of neuronal death indicates dysfunctional microglial phagocytosis may contribute to the typical pathological translocation of TDP-43.

 Finally, as noted above, hexanucleotide expansions in C9orf72, the most common genetic cause of MND, are associated with reduced expression of the C9orf72 protein.
 RNA sequencing and mass spectrometry have led to the suggestion that microglia have the highest C9orf72 levels of any cell type in mice108,109.
-In contrast, another study suggested there are low C9orf72 levels in microglia than neurons.
-This study used a mouse strain which carried a LacZ reporter in the C9orf72 orthologue detected by β galactosidase staining.
+In contrast, another study suggested there are lower C9orf72 levels in microglia than neurons.
+This study used a mouse strain which carried a LacZ reporter in the C9orf72 orthologue, which was detected by β galactosidase staining.
 However, as β galactosidase is also a senescence marker, this result could reflect high neuronal senescence rather than low microglial C9orf72.
-Surprisingly, mouse models in which the C9orf72 orthologue has been knocked down generally do not display motor neuron pathology as expected.
+Surprisingly, mouse models in which the C9orf72 orthologue has been knocked down, generally do not display motor neuron pathology as expected.
 Instead, they have autoimmune-like conditions with microglial and macrophage dysfunction110,111 together with increased inflammatory cytokines in serum111 and spinal cord110.
 Furthermore, C9orf72 knockdown microglia and macrophages appear to display lysosomal dysfunction, which may result in a reduced ability of microglia to clear cellular debris.
 Transcriptomic characterisation of these microglia revealed a predominantly inflammatory phenotype, with increased expression of TNFα and IL-1β, in knockdown mice compared to controls110.
 Together, these results imply that the reduced levels of C9orf72 would be associated with an inflammatory microglial response and lysosomal dysfunction in macrophages, features commonly observed in MND models112.

 4.5 The Presence of Discrete Microglial Phenotypes